-Does My Business Need an App?
+Does My Business Need a Mobile App?

 The allure of having a fancy mobile application associated with your business can be strong.
 With the thousands of apps out on the market, you might feel like having an app is a requirement for any successful business.
 However, determining if your business really needs an app is important, as building one can require a significant investment of time and money.